AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

        Put_Line (Integer'Image (X));
     end Main;

-If we build the main application using the  ``-gnatw.o`` switch, the compiler warns us that we missed using the :ada:`Success` variable, which was modified in the call to :ada:`Process`:
+If we build the main application using the ``-gnatw.o`` switch, the compiler warns us that we didn't reference the :ada:`Success` variable, which was modified in the call to :ada:`Process`:

 .. code-block:: none

     main.adb:8:16: warning: "Success" modified by call, but value might not be referenced

-This is actually a bug, since :ada:`X` only contains a valid value if :ada:`Success` is :ada:`True`.
+In this case, this is actually a bug in our program, since :ada:`X` only contains a valid value if :ada:`Success` is :ada:`True`.
 The corrected code for :ada:`Main` is:

 .. code-block:: ada